Nicaragua, Costa Rica and Panama in

 We took a bus to Cariari at 9 am.

-The day before we were told to arrive at the bus station one hour before the departure.
-We came at 8:10 am, and there was already a big line of people.
+The day before, we were told to arrive at the bus station one hour before the departure.
+We came at 8:10 am, and there was already a long line of people.
 Someone informed us not to worry because if a bus fills up, they provide another vehicle.
 We didn't have a chance to prove it right or wrong because we managed to board the first bus.
-It left the station at 8:45 with a few seats empty and a lot of people still waiting on the bus platform.
+It left the station at 8:45 with a few seats empty, and a lot of people still waiting on the bus platform.
 The bus was huge and modern, with AC.

 The river level was low, and the boat was moving slowly.
 We reached Tortuguero after 1,5 h.